patelmitr/League-Watch-Final/README.md

 1. This will then start our application to be accessed locally.
 1. To then access the application, go to a browser and go to "localhost:8080" and it should open up the appsmith page.
 1. From here we can use the functionality on the Appsmith website as designed in flask and the backend.

+## Appsmith Functionality
+The Appsmith has a few different functionalities that are made possible by the backend code and the data stored in the database.
+The data and backend are combined to create different routes from which can be accessed online through the browser via localhost:8080.
+These routes were accessed on Appsmith on four different pages, two pages for the Players persona and two for the League Commissioner persona.
+On these four pages are 1 POST, 1 PUT, and 1 DELETE route for each persona along with all the GET routes gathering data.